nischays445/PythonGrades/README.md

 - **8**: Generate a random 5-digit student ID.
 - **9**: Exit the program.

-A test file is also provided using pytest, so if you wish to modify this program and add methods, you can do so, and the test file will ensure most of the core methods still work as intended.
+A test file using `pytest` is also provided.
+You can modify the program and add methods, and the test file will ensure that most of the core methods still work as intended.

 #### How to Install: